-Antica Dolceria Bonajuto-The Oldest chocolate factory in Sicily
+Visiting the Oldest chocolate factory in Sicily

 I guess that by now you have already heard about the beauty of Sicily.
-Since tourism has started to blast off, more and more the Sicilians are preparing to welcome the tourists, offering as many services as possible.
+Since tourism in Sicily has started to blast off, more and more the Sicilians are preparing to welcome the tourists, offering as many services as possible.
 Among them, of course, are the food tours.

-“A little bit of sweetness can drown out a whole lot of bitterness” Francesco Petrarca
+“A little bit of sweetness can drown out a whole lot of bitterness”

 Food tours in Sicily are designed not only to give a traveller an authentic food experience, but also to transmit the passion for the Sicilian tradition.
 Here it comes the reason to add a stop in Modica to the Sicilian food tours.
 Why Modica?
 This baroque town, located in the south-eastern corner of Sicily, might seem optional compared to some of the other cities in Sicily, but it is really not.
 Moreover, in terms of food combined with tradition, Modica holds a secret which is emerging slowly thanks to the development of the tourism industry in Sicily: The Modican Chocolate.
 Yes, Modica still preserves an ancient technique, brought by the Spanish in the 16th century, (which they had themselves learned from the Aztecs in Mexico during the colonization) to process the cocoa bean powder which gives a particular taste to the chocolate bar.
+This sounds a great reason to add Modica to your Sicilian itinerary right?

 Therefore, needless to say, chocolate is an essential part of the tourist attraction in Modica.
 On the main street of this small town, Corso Umberto, shops don’t fail to sell the Modican chocolate and the “Antica Dolceria Bonajuto” represents the oldest lab which has been using the same technique since 1880.
 Here in fact, you will find extraordinary chocolate bars.
 Moreover, it is the oldest chocolate factory in Sicily.

 Antica Dolceria Bonajuto offers guided tours in both English and Italian for only € 3.00 per person.
 We watched the beating of the cocoa bean powder and sugar, which were put into tins and shaken in a large tray to get a glossy finish.
 There are only a couple of ingredients in the chocolate though.
-As you can see from the video here below, it still had a bit of grainy texture at the end since the sugar crystals remained intact inside the chocolate but was so, so good!
+As you can see from the video here above, it still had a bit of grainy texture at the end since the sugar crystals remained intact inside the chocolate but was so, so good!

 Taking this tour is really worth it, because apart from the ridiculous cost, it gives you a perfect idea of the processing.
 We were glad we did it.
 And, since I have already seen in the past the Millot cocoa plantation in Madagascar, watching how the raw material is then completed was definitely interesting.